mendix/docs/content/en/docs/apidocs-mxsdk/apidocs/extensibility-api/get-started.md

 For more information on local NuGet repositories, see the official [Local Feeds](https://learn.microsoft.com/en-us/nuget/hosting-packages/local-feeds) in *Microsoft Documentation*.
 {{% /alert %}}

-## 6 Extensions Development Setup
+## 5 Extensions Development Setup

 Extensions load from within your mendix application and will only be loaded while the app is open.

 If you specify the `--enable-extension-development` flag you can debug your extension by placing it into a new subfolder within your app directory.
-The format of the folder must be `[Mendix app folder]\extensions\[your extension name]` where all extensions that you want to load must exist inside the `[Mendix app folder]\extensions` sub-folder.
+The format of the folder must be `<Mendix app folder>\extensions\<your extension name>` where all extensions that you want to load must exist inside the <`Mendix app folder>\extensions` subfolder.

 Studio Pro will load your extension, only if it complies with the following rules:
  - Your extension needs to provide a manifest.json file.